Artizar/pycharm-with-pytube/README.md

 python youtube downloader.....i-guess

-btw, you must have python intreperter and pytube install to make sure to run this script
+btw, you must have python intreperter and pytube installed to make sure to run this script